apache/qpid-jms/qpid-jms-docs/Configuration.md

 + **transport.storeType**  default is 'JKS'
 + **transport.contextProtocol** The protocol argument used when getting an SSLContext.
 Default is "TLS".
 + **transport.enabledCipherSuites** The cipher suites to enable, comma separated.
 No default, meaning the context defaults are used.
 + **transport.enabledProtocols** The protocols to enable, comma separated.
-No default, meaning the context defaults are used.
-"SSLv2Hello" and "SSLv3" protocols are always disabled.
+No default, meaning the context default protocols are used.
+Any disabled protocols are removed from this.
++ **transport.disabledProtocols** The protocols to disable, comma separated.
+Protocols listed here are removed from the enabled protocols.
+Default is "SSLv2Hello,SSLv3".
 + **transport.trustAll**  defaults to false
 + **transport.verifyHost**  defaults to true
 + **transport.keyAlias** The alias to use when selecting a keypair from the keystore if required to send a client certificate to the server.
 No default.